audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 Attribute | Type | Description
 --------- | ---- | -----------
-`id` | String | The ID of the playback session.
+`id` | UUIDv4 | The ID of the playback session.
-`userId` | String | The ID of the user the playback session is for.
+`userId` | UUIDv4 | The ID of the user the playback session is for.
-`libraryId` | String | The ID of the library that contains the library item.
+`libraryId` | UUIDv4 | The ID of the library that contains the library item.
-`libraryItemId` | String | The ID of the library item.
+`libraryItemId` | UUIDv4 | The ID of the library item.
-`episodeId` | String or null | The ID of the podcast episode.
+`episodeId` | UUIDv4 or null | The ID of the podcast episode.
 Will be `null` if this playback session was started without an episode ID.
 `mediaType` | String | The media type of the library item.
 Will be `book` or `podcast`.
 `mediaMetadata` | [Book Metadata](#book-metadata) or [Podcast Metadata](#podcast-metadata) Object | The metadata of the library item's media.
 `chapters` | Array of [Book Chapter](#book-chapter) | If the library item is a book, the chapters it contains.